COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

-New deaths tied to novel coronavirus (COVID-19) were reported in both Ulster and Sullivan counties over the weekend.
+The novel coronavirus (COVID-19) death toll in both Ulster and Sullivan counties continues to be on the rise.

-As of Monday, May 4, there are a total of 792 active COVID-19 cases in Ulster County, with 955 positive cases in Sullivan County, with 396 active.
+As of Wednesday, May 6, there have been a total of 1,441 confirmed COVID-19 cases, with 837 still active.
+In Sullivan County, there have been 975 confirmed cases, with 377 still active.
+Health officials in Ulster said that 604 COVID-19 patients have recovered, while 598 patients in Sullivan have recovered.

 In Ulster, COVID-19 cases were reported in: